nancicardenas/FinalGroupProject/README.md

 - **Multi-Life Strategy System**
   - Failure becomes part of the solution
   - Encourages planning across multiple runs
+  - Strategically use ghost cats to avoid enemies or go over traps

 ---